-Photo: Development in the Rural Commercial
+Photo: Development in the Rural Commercial designation (CVRD).

-oriented development are required to be mitigated with any redevelopment proposal.
+Impacts on groundwater, environmental quality and the visual impact of highwayoriented development are required to be mitigated with any redevelopment proposal.
 Preservation of heritage buildings at Whippletree Junction is also a priority.